6b-Introduction to a solved problem for compound interest

 A Solved problem, the reference is the Time value of money part-1.

-It is required to select the correct option of the four given options, what is the least present value to be deposited as of today to get $10000 after given years from today, The interest rate options are varying for both the value of interest and the frequency of interest.
+It is required to select the correct option from the four given options, which is the least amount to be deposited today to get $10000 after the given number of years from today?
+The interest rate options vary by interest rate and by interest frequency.

 Option-1 for the solved problem for compound interest.

-This is the first option, how to find the value of the present value P0 to get $10,000 after 4 years, with the interest of 8 % compounded quarterly?
+This is the first option.
+How do we find the present value P0 to get $10,000 after 4 years at 8 interest compounded quarterly?

 Solved example 9-select between options